fellmk/ACGCA/README.md

 ```

 ### More help
-Once the ACGCA package is installed running either `help(package="ACGCA")`or `browseVignettes("ACGCA")` will provide more details on the models use.
-The packages help file along with `help("runacgca")` once the library is loaded hare details on all the inputs and outputs to the ACGCA model available via the R package.
+Once the ACGCA package is installed running either `help(package="ACGCA")` or `browseVignettes("ACGCA")` will provide more details on the models use.
+The package’s help file along with `help("runacgca")` have details regarding all the inputs and outputs to the ACGCA model, available via the R package.
 The vignette provides some examples of running the model.

 ## Package structure
 The ACGCA package was built using `roxygen2` and `devtools`.
 For more information on using these tools see Hadley Wickham's book on R package development `https://r-pkgs.org/`.
 In the main repository folder `compile_install_test.R` can be opened via `ACGCA.Rproj` to compile the package from source.
 Depending on the operating system being used additional packages for either R or the operating system may be required.
 When compiled the ACGCA package contains a single function, `runacgca()` and two data sets, one for *acer rubrum*, and another for *pinus taeda* which can be accessed once the package is loaded by typing `acru` or `pita` in the R console respectively.
 The parameters for both species are taken from Ogle and Pacala (2009).